-These ADL’s are the things we take for granted today and had to learn when we were very young.
-They include eating, dressing, bathing, transferring from one location to another, going to the bathroom and holding our bowels.
+These ADLs are the things we take for granted today and learned when we were very young.
+They include eating, dressing, bathing, transferring from one location to another, going to the bathroom, and holding our bowels.

 The CDC reports one in four adults has a disability.
-Not every disability requires extended care services but as we age this risk does increase.
-Most long-term care services are provided by aides:
+Not every disability requires extended care services, but as we age, this risk does increase.

 The figure above is a bar chart showing that in 2016, aides provided more hours of care in the major sectors of long-term care than the other staffing types shown.
 Aides accounted for 59% of all staffing hours in nursing homes, compared with licensed practical or vocational nurses (21%), registered nurses (13%), activities staff members (5%), and social workers (2%).
 Aides accounted for 76% of all staffing hours in residential care communities, in contrast to activities staff members (10%), registered nurses (7%), licensed practical or vocational nurses (6%), and social workers (1%).
 In adult day services centers, aides provided 39% of all staffing hours, followed by activities staff members (30%), registered nurses (15%), licensed practical or vocational nurses (9%), and social workers (6%).